Bringing music to life

-EFSC offers an important tool known as the Transfer Graduation Pathway for Success that helps with your course planning as you pursue an A.A. degree with the intention of transferring to a bachelor's level music program.
-View the Music Program Transfer GPS.
+EFSC advisors can help with your course planning as you pursue an A.A. degree with the intention of transferring to a bachelor's level music program.

 Explore the music program through the links in this area and get involved through all the performance opportunities we offer.